jleveneur/jleveneur/README.md

 ## Technologies I Love

-- Front-end: Typescript, React.js, Redux, Angular
+- Front-end: Typescript, React.js, Redux, Next.js
 - Back-end: Node.js, Express.js, Nest.js
-- Database: MongoDB, Firebase
+- Database: MongoDB, PostgreSQL
-- Other Tools: Git, Docker
+- Other Tools: Git, Docker, VSCode

 ## Connect with Me

 Let's collaborate and build something awesome together!
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/j-leveneur).
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jleveneur).

 Looking forward to connecting with you and sharing our passion for web development! :smile: